allenbrunson/text_painter_demo/readme.md

 I wrote this demo app to illustrate an issue I discovered while using Flutter.
 To wit: before the advent of material three styling, Text and TextPainter objects produced equivalent results.
 After material three, they do not.

-This heart of this app is one relatively simple function, in this source file:
+The heart of this app is one relatively simple function, in this source file:

   `lib/text/text_painter.dart`